fanartie/arthur-do-it-right/redux-1/index.md

 export default reducer;
 ```

 ### _Awesome!
-But, it doesn't fix the issue._
+But it doesn't fix the issue._

-Because each student is still subscribed with the 'entire' array of updates, and why should any element changes will be considered as "array is updated".
+Since only one student is updated, it will still consider the whole array is updated.

 ![](redux-4.png)